HOW TO GET BIGGER SHOULDERS

 Older yes?
 Much better delts?
 Absolutely!

-So how is it that lifting lighter weights can make such a big difference?
+So how is it that the lighter pair of dumbbells can make such a big difference?

 WHY HEAVY LIFTS AREN’T ENOUGH FOR SHOULDER DEVELOPMENT

-Why aren’t heavy compound lifts ideal when it comes to shoulder development?
+Why aren’t heavy compound lifts ideal when it comes to workouts for building bigger shoulders?

 Let me explain.